LeadConsult/down-load/README.md

-This is 0x14.
-JavaScript - Web scraping ALX task
+This is 0x15-javascript-web_jquery ALX task